SherryNazifi/vscode-dupe-mvp/README.md

 1. Remove pairs with confidence below 0.8.
 2. Remove pairs where either document contains fewer than 25 non-whitespace characters.

 These rules handle different failure modes.
 The confidence threshold removes pairs where the model itself is uncertain.
-The document-length filter removes pairs where the model sounds confident despite having almost no evidence — for example, issue #305541 was matched with #305540 at 0.98 confidence because both normalized documents contained the same single meaningless word.
+The document-length filter removes pairs where the model sounds confident despite having almost no evidence.
+For example, issue #305541 was matched with #305540 at 0.98 confidence because both normalized documents contained the same single meaningless word.
 A confidence filter alone would not catch that; the system also needs to check whether the documents contain enough information to support the decision.

 → **774 recommendations.**